AndreaRethy/4.1-Andrea-Rethy/README.md

 ### Edit an item

 You can edit either the status or the name of any item based on the id number.
+To test this copy a valid id number when doing the GET request.

 Example request: